localgovdrupal/docs/docs/src/content/features/paragraphs.md

 # Paragraphs

-Paragraphs allow editors to pre-defined blocks of content to be added to pages around your LocalGov Drupal site.
+Paragraphs allow editors to create pre-defined blocks of content to be added to pages around your LocalGov Drupal site.

-Many paragraph types of are available out of the box (including an accordion, contact details, document, image and video).
+Many paragraph types are available out of the box (including an accordion, contact details, document, image and video).

-It's also easy to create a library of 'reusable paragraphs' - this allows you to change content once centrally, and all instances of the paragraph update automatically.
+It's also easy to create a library of 'reusable paragraphs' - this allows you to change content once centrally, and all instances of the paragraph dotted around your site update automatically.
 This is ideal for contact details such as phone numbers and addresses of council venues.

 ## Dev work in progress